beancount/docs/docs/09_beancount_query_language.md

 -   SUM(...): Sums up the values of each set.
 This works on amounts, positions, inventories, numbers, etc.

 As for simple functions, this is just a starting list.
 We will be adding more as needed.
-Use “help targets” to access the full list of available aggregate functions.
+Use “`help targets`” to access the full list of available aggregate functions.

-Note: You cannot filter (using a WHERE clause) the results of aggregation functions; this requires the implementation offering a HAVING clause, and at the moment, [<span class="underline">HAVING filtering is not yet implemented</span>](https://bitbucket.org/blais/beancount/src/de8cf9a6a8).
+Note: You cannot filter (using a `WHERE` clause) the results of aggregation functions; this requires the implementation offering a `HAVING` clause, and at the moment, [<span class="underline">HAVING filtering is not yet implemented</span>](https://bitbucket.org/blais/beancount/src/de8cf9a6a8).

 Simple vs. Aggregated Queries<a id="simple-vs.-aggregated-queries"></a>
 -----------------------------------------------------------------------